benymng/htn-backend-application/README.md

 ## Group Formation Explanation

 One of the challenges that I wanted to tackle in my API is the problem of finding compatible team members in hackathons, particularly for newcomers who may have limited skillsets and want to work with others that have similar skills as them.
-This was the inspiration for the development of a system that facilitates the formation of groups based on similarities in skills and interests.
+This was the inspiration for the development of a system that facilitates the formation of groups based on similarities in skills and interests!
 By leveraging a vector database, this system significantly improves the efficiency of matching participants.
-Although currently focused on finding teammates for the hackathon, this feature is easily extendible to matching mentors, sponsors and friends.
+Although currently focused on finding teammates for the hackathon, this feature is easily extendible to matching mentors, sponsors and friends. 🙂

 ### Group Formation Steps: